-The Company considers a debt security to have low credit risk when its credit risk rating is equivalent to the globally understood definition of 'investment grade'.
+The Company considers a financial instrument to have low credit risk when its credit risk rating is equivalent to the globally understood definition of 'investment grade'.

 12-month ECL are the portion of ECL that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
-Financial instruments for which a 12-month ECL is recognised are referred to as "Stage 1" financial instruments.
+Financial instruments for which a 12-month ECL is recognised are referred to as 'Stage 1' financial instruments.